-Governance Committee Process
+Governance Committee

-The members of the Governance Committee are "independent" as defined in the NYSE MKT exchange's listing standards.
-The Governance Committee Charter describes the Governance Committee functions.
-A copy of the Fund's Governance Committee Charter is attached as Exhibit A.
+The members of the Governance Committee are "independent" as defined in the NYSE American Exchange's listing standards.
+The Board has adopted a written Governance Committee Charter which is attached to this proxy statement as Exhibit A. The Governance Committee Charter describes the Governance Committee functions.
+The Governance Committee reviews the Governance Committee Charter at least annually and may recommend changes to the Board.

 The Board has approved a policy pursuant to which the Board may consider nominees for election as Trustees, which is described further in the Governance Committee Charter.
-The policy states the minimum nominee qualifications, the process for identifying and evaluating trustee nominees and the process for considering nominees recommended by shareholders.
+The policy states the minimum nominee qualifications, the process for identifying and evaluating trustee nominees and the process for considering nominees recommended by Shareholders.